Home » Email Response Time Does Matter. Here’s why.

 Email is Instantaneous

-The fact is there are expectations of a quick response.
-Like it or not.
+The fact is there are expectations of a quick response, like it or not.
 We all have to make these decisions on the fly about how to spend our time.

 When to Use Away Messages

-You don’t want to use away messages to let everyone know how busy you are and that maybe, you might, if you have time, get back to them when it suits you — at your convenience.
+You don’t want to use away messages to let everyone know how busy you are and that maybe you might if you have time, get back to them when it suits you — at your convenience.
 That’s narcissistic and reinforces that the Sender is not a priority.

-That is if you actually care….
+That is, if you care….

 I’ve had folks email me stating they don’t care what the other side thinks of their response time.
 That’s fine.
 You can have that approach.